 Are you interested in plants, sustainability, agriculture and the future of our food system?
 The sustainable urban agriculture program may be for you!

 The agriculture program at City College offers students a unique learning experience unlike any other in Southern California.
 All agriculture classes combine hands-on experience on our 1-acre urban farm, Seeds@City, with classroom learning.
 This is the only program at a 2-year institution in Southern California offering laboratory experience on an operating production farm.
 Come grow with us and be a part of the urban agriculture movement in the heart of downtown San Diego!
+(Note, farm is temporarily closed due to COVID-19 and classes are taught in a remote format).

 Associates of Science Degree for transfer: Agriculture Plant Science